Will4242/kia-garage-app/README.md

  -   View Cars by Price Range
  -   Search Notes by Category
  -   Search Notes by Model
  -   Search Notes by Transmission

-## Persistence

 The cars can be persisted to files in the following format: